All Episodes

 She's the only one that was prosecuted and went to jail.

-What was his relationship with all these other powerful people?
+And all the other questions that swirl around, what was his relationship with all these other powerful people?

-She cited his relationship with Epstein as one of the reasons she wanted to separate and ultimately divorce from Bill Gates, but there's no clarity there.
+We know that, you know, Bill Gates and his ex-wife, she cited his relationship with Epstein as one of the reasons she wanted to separate and ultimately divorce from Bill Gates.

-And based on the history, it's fair to ask the question why is there not greater transparency here?
+And based on the history, it's fair to ask the question, why is there not greater transparency here?

 And just telling us, take our word for it.

-We've looked at it, you can trust us.
+We've looked at it.

-People are so suspicious, they're not prepared to do that anymore.
+They're not prepared to do that anymore.

-Does I mean you mentioned a powerful name, Bill Gates?
+Does, I mean, you mentioned a powerful name, Bill Gates.

 Yeah.